Parent-Child Mindfulness and Self-Compassion Class (MSC-CC)

 “We loved the practical exercises and just dedicated time together to talk about our feelings and cultivate self-compassion.
 It was so healing to discuss all these things and add to our vocabulary around feelings.
 We will definitely use all of this!
 I am very grateful to have been part of this class.
 My son very much looked forward to these sessions.” -Parent-Child Self-Compassion Class Participant

-“The Self-Compassion for Children and Caregivers program is a powerful way to help kids learn how to be kind to themselves.
+“The Mindfulness and Self-Compassion for Children and Caregivers program is a powerful way to help kids learn how to be kind to themselves.
 It takes the core of the Mindful Self-compassion for adults and transforms it into something that is fun and accessible to children and their caregivers.
-I’d highly recommend SCCC for anyone who wants their child to grow up with skills of emotional resilience and self-acceptance.”
+I’d highly recommend MSC-CC for anyone who wants their child to grow up with skills of emotional resilience and self-acceptance.”

 -Kristin Neff, PhD, Co-developer of the Adult Mindful Self-Compassion Training